NCBI-Hackathons/PubCode/README.md

 Computational analysis of biological and clinical data is becoming more important.
 As a result, researchers often find themselves needing code to complete a specific task, but find that much of the available code is not well-documented, maintained, or user-friendly.
 Allowing researchers to search for code and quickly limit the results based on how user-friendliness (such as reproducible examples), upkeepness (such as closed issues on GitHub), and popularity (such as number of stars on GitHub and/or number of citations on peer-reviewed papers) would greatly benefit their search experience.
 At the same time, the existence of this platform and the knowledge that users search based on these metadata would potentially motivate developers to develop code that is better documented, maintained, and user-friendly.

 ## Metadata on PubCode
-PubMed Citations
+- PubMed Citations
+  - Collected for each year to assess changes
-Impact Factor of Journal (2016)
+- Impact Factor of Journal (2016)
-GitHub Stars
+- Stars on GitHub
-Commits
+- Commits on GitHub
-Forks
+- Forks on GitHub
-Installation Instructions (Yes/No)
+- Installation Instructions (Yes/No)
-Examples (Yes/No)
+- Examples (Yes/No)
-Sample Data (Yes/No)
+- Sample Data (Yes/No)
-Open Source (Yes/No)
+- Open Source (Yes/No)
-Open Issues
+- Open Issues on GitHub
-Closed Issues
+- Closed Issues on GitHub
+- Uniqueness
+  - Determined by clustering similar codes